jonHuffman/TinyJSON/README.md

 	public TestEnum type;
 	public List<TestStruct> data = new List<TestStruct>();

-	/// <Summary>
-	/// ExcludeAttribute is used to stop a public field from being
-	/// encoded.
-	/// <\Summary>
 	[Exclude]
 	public int _ignored;

-	/// <Summary>
-	/// IncludeAttribute will mark a field or property to be incoded by
-	/// default private fields are not encoded.
-	///
-	/// AliasAttribute renames the field or property to be encoded/decoded
-	/// with that name istead of it's real name.
-	/// <\Summary>
     [Include, Alias("name")]
 	private string m_Name;

-	/// <Summary>
-	/// This gets called before the class is about to be encoded.
-	/// <\Summary>
 	[BeforeEncode]
 	public void BeforeEncode()
 	{
 		Console.WriteLine( "BeforeEncode callback fired!" );
 	}

-	/// <Summary>
-	/// This gets called after this class has been decoded.
-	/// <\Summary>
 	[AfterDecode]
 	public void AfterDecode()
 	{
 		Console.WriteLine( "AfterDecode callback fired!" );
 	}

-	/// <Summary>
-	/// This version of AfterDecode takes a Variant as an argument.
-This allows
-	/// you to handle any special parsing.
-	/// <\Summary>
 	[AfterDecode]
 	public void AfterDecodeWithVariant(Variant variant)
 	{